 - The Sypris Electronics segment offers electronic manufacturing services, such as circuit card and full box build manufacturing, high reliability manufacturing, systems assembly and integration, design for manufacturability, and design for specification work for aerospace and defense electronics market.
 This segment also provides circuit card assembly services for electronic sensors and systems, including radar and targeting systems, tactical ground stations, navigation systems, weapons systems, and targeting and warning systems; and value added solutions, such as low-volume prototype assembly and high-volume turnkey manufacturing.

 The company also offers engineering design and repair or inspection services.
 In addition, it sells its engineered product under the Tube Turns brand.
 The company was incorporated in 1977 and is headquartered in Louisville, Kentucky.

-6. Ultralife Corporation
+4. Ultralife Corporation (NASDAQ: ULBI)

 Ultralife Corporation, together with its subsidiaries, designs, manufactures, installs, and maintains power, and communication and electronics systems worldwide.

 The company serves government, defense, and commercial sectors.
 The company operates in two segments, Battery & Energy Products and Communications Systems.

 - The Battery & Energy Products segment offers lithium 9-volt, cylindrical, thin lithium manganese dioxide, rechargeable, and other non-rechargeable batteries; lithium ion cells, multi-kilowatt module lithium ion battery systems, and uninterruptable power supplies; and rugged military and commercial battery charging systems and accessories, including smart chargers, multi-bay charging systems, and various cables.